offbynull/offbynull.github.io/docs/data/learn/H2S 3D Printing/input/input.md

 * **Printer** section that controls which printer to use and its configuration (e.g., build plate and nozzle).
 * **Project Filaments** section that controls the filaments are available to the project.
 For example, a model within the project can be painted such that different areas of the model use different filaments, but those filaments have to be made available to the project first via this section.
-* **Process** section that controls the hierarchy of entities within the project (e.g., models may be grouped together, referred to as an assembly).
+* **Process** section that controls the hierarchy of entities within the project (e.g., models may be grouped together, referred to as an assembly_BS).
 Each entity has properties to it that can be modified (e.g., parameters that control how the model prints).

 ### Project Filaments